StackStorm/st2docs/docs/source/workflows.rst

   and bundled with |st2|.
 With Mistral, you can define complex workflow logic with nested workflows, forks, joins, and policies for error handling, retries, and delays.

   **Use Mistral when you need power and resilience**.

+* :doc:`Orchestra <orchestra>` is the latest workflow engine designed specifically for |st2| that will eventually replace Action Chain and Mistral.
+With Orchestra, you can define simple sequential workflows to complex workflows with forks, joins, and sophisticated data transformation and queries.

+  **Use Orchestra because ActionChain and Mistral will be deprecated**.

 In addition, |st2| offers experimental support for :doc:`CloudSlang <cloudslang>` workflows.